sureshkumarbe/expressjs/readme.txt

-API for MyPalm Mobile Application
+API for MyPalm Mobile Application (Android and IOS)